Gokurakuji Station: Appearance in popular media

-Gokurakuji Station was featured in the 2015 movie, "Our Little Sister" (Umimachi Diary) and in the early 2000s anime "Elfen Lied", by Lynn Okamoto.
+Gokurakuji Station was featured in the 2015 movie, "Our Little Sister" (Umimachi Diary) and in the 2004 anime "Elfen Lied", by ARMS Corporation.
 It was also featured in every episode of a popular Fuji TV television series, "Second to Last Love" (最後から二番目の恋, “Saigo Kara Nibanme no Koi”) directed by Rieko Miyamoto, two seasons of which aired in 2012 and 2014.
 It is also the setting of the manga "Minami Kamakura High School Girls Cycling Club" which was serialized from 2011 to 2018.
 The station also appeared in the full version of the music video for the 2011 AKB48 song Kimi no Senaka.